Master Meta Descriptions: Boost Click-Through Rates

 Conclusion

-A well-written meta description can help to improve your website’s click-through rate (CTR), which is the percentage of people who see your page in the SERPs and actually click on it.
+A well-written meta description can help to improve your website’s click-through rate (CTR), which is the percentage of people who see your page in the SERPs and click on it.